 Tuition and fees are payable at the time of registration for each course.
 Students will not receive Official Grade Reports, transcripts, or be awarded a degree until all financial obligations have been met.
 Students who have outstanding financial obligations to Acacia University will not be permitted to register for future courses unless special arrangements have been approved through the Finance Office.

 Students may pay by check, money order, wire transfer, or credit card (Visa, MasterCard, American Express, and Discover).
 International students must pay with U.S. currency.
 Students whose employers will be invoiced for tuition shall submit a billing authorization form prior to the second week of class in lieu of course payment.

 Military tuition assistance (TA) students may be eligible for a deferral of tuition once their DA 2171 Form has been completed, authorized, and received by Acacia University.

 To learn more about admissions requirements and to start the admission process, Click Here.
-If you have explored the website and have other questions, go to the Handbooks and Policies page and download the latest Acacia University Catalog and Student Handbook and the 2016-2017 Doctoral Program Handbook Addendum or simply click on the "Contact Us" link on every page.
+If you have explored the website and have other questions, go to the Handbooks and Policies page and download the latest Acacia University Catalog and Student Handbook and the Doctoral Program Handbook Addendum or simply click on the "Contact Us" link on every page.

 We look forward to you joining Acacia University.